 It can be difficult trying to find appropriate reading material for Middle School age students.
 Some wonderful books would be a great choice, but the subject matter is too adult.
 Other books are acceptable, for all intents and purposes, but the writing style is too simple.

 While there is (sadly) not enough time to read every book ever written, don’t waste your time on worthless ones.
 This list of 29 options contains classics — books that expound the universal themes of life, have stood the test of time, have to be read carefully and studied, and make you think.
-This list can be used as a resource alongside Creative Writing with Jonathan Rogers and Middle School Lectures.
+This list can be used as a resource alongside Creative Writing with Jonathan Rogers and Middle School Literature.

 “Creative Writing has exceeded my expectations and enhanced our study of literature.” ~ Andrea